hopx-ai/hopx/python/tests/README.md

 - `all` - Both integration and e2e (default)

 **Priority Order:**
-1. PR description directive (highest priority)
+1. PR description directive (highest priority) - `[test: ...]` in PR description
-2. Commit message directive
+2. Commit message directive - `[test: ...]` in commit messages
+3. Workflow dispatch inputs - Manual workflow trigger with inputs
-3. File-based auto-detection (default)
+4. File-based auto-detection (default) - Automatic detection from changed files

+**Note:** Test directives work for both `push` and `pull_request` events.
+When both events trigger (push to PR branch), the `pull_request` event takes precedence.

 ### Viewing Test Reports

 After CI runs, you can view test reports:

 1. **GitHub Actions Artifacts**: Go to the workflow run → Download artifacts
+   - Test reports (HTML, JUnit XML) are available as downloadable artifacts
+   - Coverage files (`.coverage`) are included in artifacts
+   - Reports are retained for 7 days
-2. **PR Comments**: Quick test workflow posts results as PR comments
+2. **PR Comments**: Quick test workflow (`python-tests-quick.yml`) posts results as PR comments
-3. **Codecov**: Coverage reports are uploaded to Codecov
+3. **Codecov**: Coverage reports are automatically uploaded to Codecov
+   - Coverage is generated during test execution
+   - Reports are available on Codecov dashboard
+4. **GitHub Actions Logs**: View detailed test execution logs in the workflow run

-See [GitHub Workflows README](../../.github/workflows/README.md) for more details.
+See [GitHub Workflows README](../../.github/workflows/README.md) for more details about the CI/CD workflows.

 ## Contributing